aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/worksheets/freeze/freeze-rows/_index.md

 keywords: Freeze top rows, Feeze top row.
 ---

-{{% alert color="primary" %}}
+## **Introduction**

 In this article, we will learn how to freeze top row(s).
 When you have a huge amount of data under a common heading you are unable to see the heading when scrolled down the worksheet.
 You can freeze top row(s) so that you can see that frozen portion even when the rest of the datas are being scrolled.
 You can easily see headers in the top rows.

-{{% /alert %}}

 ## **Freeze Rows In Excel**